-Last week I was on the phone with an editor discussing my short story The Alpha’s Edge.
-She told me that when she hears a novelist say, “I want to write a short story” – mostly for the purpose of getting more material out into the marketplace quickly – she always responds, “Don’t do it!”
+Last week I was on the phone with an editor discussing one of my short stories The Alpha’s Edge.
+She told me that when she hears a novelist say, “I want to write short stories” – mostly for the purpose of getting more material out into the marketplace quickly – she always responds, “Don’t do it!”

 Her point is that good short stories are not easy to write, and novelists who typically write big stories do not always know how to control shorter forms.
 Fewer pages do not mean less work, nor are they necessarily faster to write.